-Technically, you don’t actually need any training or certifications to call yourself a financial advisor.
-So the fact that someone has undertaken the coursework, exams and expense that the certified financial planner (CFP) designation requires says something positive about the advisor.
-The same goes for chartered financial consultants (ChFCs).
+The certified financial planner (CFP) designation and the chartered financial consultants (ChFCs) are both designations for financial advisors.
+Neither is easy to qualify for but both carry a distinction or validation that makes it easier for advisors.
 Of course, to the issuing organizations, the differences between the two designations are huge.
 To clients, though, the differences may not seem so significant when considering financial advisors.

 What Is a ChFC?

 In 1982, the ChFC designation was introduced as an alternative to the CFP designation.
 It’s awarded by the American College of Financial Services in Bryn Mawr, Pennsylvania.
 The ChFC is less known than the CFP, but still stands as a distinguished certification in financial planning.
-An advisor with either designation can certainly give thorough advice.
 The biggest difference between the two is the process of becoming certified.

-The education portion for a ChFC is lengthier, comprising of nine college-level courses.
+The education portion for a ChFC is lengthier, comprising nine college-level courses.
 But at the core, it is a similar education to the CFP education.
-Courses focus on financial planning, covering topics like investing, insurance planning and retirement planning.
-There are also courses that focus on planning with different types clients, such as divorcees or special needs families.
+Courses focus on financial planning, covering topics like investing, insurance planning, and retirement planning.
+There are also courses that focus on planning with different types of clients, such as divorcees or special needs families.

 These courses are self-paced and can be done online.
 There is no final, comprehensive exam, as there is for the CFP designation.
 Instead, you take a final exam at the end of each course.

 To enroll in the program, you must have at least three years of experience in the finance industry.
 Having a degree in finance or business will help you in the courses and can count as one of your years of experience.
 Again, you must subscribe to a professional pledge and a code of ethics.